-For centuries, the scientific consensus has been that the dingo arrived in Australia with Asian seafarers, according to Laurie Corbett, author of "The Dingo in Australia and Asia" (Cornell, 1995).
-However, a 2011 study published in the journal Proceedings of the Royal Society B proposed that the dogs walked across a land bridge much earlier, anywhere between 4,600 and 18,300 years ago.
+For centuries, the scientific consensus has been that the dingo arrived in Australia with Asian seafarers, according to Laurie Corbett, author of "The Dingo in Australia and Asia (opens in new tab)" (Cornell, 1995).
+However, a 2011 study published in the journal Proceedings of the Royal Society B (opens in new tab) proposed that the dogs walked across a land bridge much earlier, anywhere between 18,300 and 4,600 years ago.

-Dingos are medium-size dogs — 3.5 to 4 feet (1.1 to 1.2 meters) long from head to tail.
+Dingoes are medium-size dogs — 3.5 to 4 feet (1.1 to 1.2 meters) long from head to tail.
 The tail adds another 12 to 13 inches (30 to 33 centimeters) to their length.
-Typically, dingos weigh 22 to 33 lbs.
-(10 to 15 kilograms), according to National Geographic, and males are usually larger than females.
+Typically, dingoes weigh 22 to 33 pounds (10 to 15 kilograms), according to National Geographic (opens in new tab), and males are usually larger than females.

-Most dingos are usually a reddish-orange color.
-Some black and white or black and tan dingos do exist, though rare.
+Most dingoes are usually a reddish-orange color.
+Some black and white or black and tan dingoes do exist, though rare.

-Dingos are territorial, however they don’t usually fight over territory with other packs.
-Though dingos typically stay around their birthplace, they can travel 6.0 to 12.4 miles (10 to 20 kilometers) per day looking for food within their territory, according to ADW.
+Dingoes are territorial, however they don’t usually fight over territory with other packs.
+Though dingoes typically stay around their birthplace, they can travel 6 to 12.4 miles (10 to 20 km) per day looking for food within their territory, according to ADW.

-Dingos are the largest land predator in Australia and are considered apex predators ("top of the food chain").
-For the most part, dingos are carnivores that eat meat, but they also eat fruit, grains and nuts at times.
-Small to medium game is usually what’s on the menu.
+Dingoes are the largest land predator in Australia and are considered apex predators ("top of the food chain").
+For the most part, dingoes are carnivores that eat meat, but they also eat fruit, grains and nuts at times.
+Small to medium game is usually what's on the menu.
 A typical meal for a dingo includes a rodent, rabbit, bird or lizard, according to National Geographic.

 Once a year, females typically give birth to around five offspring after a gestation period of around 63 days.
-Baby dingos are called pups.
-At 6 to 8 weeks, the pups are fully grown and ready to separate from their mother.
+Baby dingoes are called pups.
+At 6 to 8 months, the pups are fully grown and ready to separate from their mother.
 At 3 years, they find a mate and often mate for life, according to ADW.
-Dingos typically live around 13 years.
+Dingoes typically live around 13 years.